-In this case, we divide the set of all interactions (enhancive, degressive, and zeros of the first step) into 10 equal parts.
-We consider one part of the testing set and the other 9 parts as the training data set.
-Divide all the zeros in the previous step into 10 parts and add a 1 to 9 ratio to both testing and training sets.
-In the second case, the previous model’s 10-fold CV procedure was trained with the least changes

-to predict the three classes.
-Besides, hyper-parameter, the number of epochs was determined.
+The same model structure of none-interaction detection is used for a three-class scenario.
+All interaction data (enhancive, degressive, and zeros of the first step) are divided into ten equal parts for a 10-fold CV validation procedure, while each fold contains ten percent of each class.
 Figure 8 shows the training process.
 The process of the accuracy of the model on training data increases steadily with the increase of epochs.
 Still, the model after epoch 9 reduces a constant and decreases the accuracy a little for testing data.

-The proposed SNF-CNN method’s general process is presented in the form of Pseudocode 2, which includes the steps of preparation, model selection, real zero detection, and the presenting of a comprehensive recommender system.
+The proposed SNF-CNN method’s general process is presented in the form of Pseudocode 2, which includes the steps of preparation, model selection, real zero detection, and the presentation of a comprehensive recommender system.

+Pseudocode 2 Model selection steps for SNF-CNN